Polymer in water

 fix myat3 all ave/time 10 10 100 v_myenthalpy file enthalpy.dat

 Finally, let us perform a short equilibration and print the final state in a data file.
-Add the following lines to the data file:
+Add the following lines into the data file:

 run 30000